earthspay/EarthsExplorerLite/README.md

 yarn start
 ```

-Your browser will open local version of Waves Explorer automatically.
+Your browser will open local version of Earths Explorer automatically.

 # Build

-Build process creates ./dist directory with Waves Explorer distribution that supportes mainnet, testnet and a custom network.
+Build process creates ./dist directory with Earths Explorer distribution that supportes mainnet, testnet and a custom network.
 To create the distribution, run:
 ```
 gulp build-official